-Dallas is a bustling city full of life.
+Known for its vibrant music and art scene and amazing southern cuisine, the lifestyle in Dallas is bustling full of life.
 While it might not be near a beach or the mountains, there's always an event to attend, a new restaurant to try, or a not-to-be-missed party happening around town.
 As one of the largest cities in America, Dallas is known for its shopping, hot temperatures and friendly Southern hospitality.

 Shopping in Dallas